Kim Budil

 LLNL

-Budil has held roles of increasing management responsibility at the Laboratory, most recently serving as principal associate director for Strategic Deterrence.
-Budil served as a detailee twice in Washington, D.C and was Vice President for National Labs at the University of California Office of the President.
+Budil has held roles of increasing management responsibility at the Laboratory, previously serving as principal associate director for Weapons and Complex Integration.
+Budil served as a detailee twice in Washington, D.C. and was vice president for national labs at the University of California Office of the President.
 She currently serves on several boards and participates in numerous professional and community outreach activities.
+She is a member of the National Academy of Engineering.

 Budil holds a Ph.D. in engineering and applied science from the University of California, Davis, where she was a Hertz Fellow, and a B.S. in physics from the University of Illinois at Chicago.